fleetdm/fleet/docs/Configuration/yaml-files.md

 - `deadline` specifies the deadline in the form of `YYYY-MM-DD`.
 The exact deadline time is at 04:00:00 (UTC-8) (default: `""`).
 - `minimum_version` specifies the minimum required macOS version (default: `""`).
+- `labels_exclude_any` scope OS update enforcement only to hosts that don't have any of the specified labels.

 #### windows_updates

 - `deadline_days` (default: null)
 - `grace_period_days` (default: null)
+- `labels_exclude_any` scope OS update enforcement only to hosts that don't have any of the specified labels.

 #### macos_settings and windows_settings